lan-party/MediaWiki-Scripts/README.md

 * nitrc_import.py - Scrape and import software tools from nitrc.org with human verification

 * bulk_image_upload.py - Upload multiple images with auto-generated descriptions

+* company_page_update.py - Update pages that have been added to the table [here](https://bciwiki.org/index.php/Category:Companies)